The Future of Chain of Custody Certification

 Imagine Radix Tree to be a social network in a highly protected environment where you have full control over your data.
 You can manage information relevant to your environmental or social responsibility reporting and you can decide with which partner organisation you share which piece of information.
 Radix Tree can be used to share information between one tier of your suppliers and clients or to trace a product’s entire journey from source to store.
 The system allows you to do exactly what serves your sustainability reporting, due diligence system and certification purposes.

-See also Information Technology Certification Intelligence
+See also Guide to EMT Certification

 In practice, it means a user can document certified products streams through real-time product traceability for any CoC system they’re involved in – if, when and where necessary.
 In one and the same account the user can also trace uncertified product flows – for their in house due diligence implementation, for example.
 Any other product or company information important to business or sustainability partners can be managed in parallel to all other activities on the platform.
 Radix tree is not limited to specific schemes and programs; its interface is easy to adapt to the requirements of any program, certification scheme, supplier, client, certification body or public procurement agency.
 It represents the most cost efficient and easy solution to the issues outlined above.